 Tickets to Doge’s Palace can be bought in person at the ticket office, where you will pay €30 (basically you will only save on the €1 online booking fee).

-However, I don’t really recommend trying to get your tickets in person: the line can be quite long, and at times you may be standing in line for up to two hours, which is a real nuisance if you have limited time in the city (not to mention, it can be very hot in the summer, or quite cold and wet in the winter months).
+However, I don’t recommend trying to get your tickets in person: the line can be quite long, which is a real nuisance if you have limited time in the city (not to mention, it can be very hot in the summer, or quite cold and wet in the winter months).

 Likewise, I don’t recommend trying to purchase the Secret Itineraries tour in person at the last minute, as it is often sold out and spaces on the tour are limited.